Dspiper/School_District_Analysis/README.md

 Software: Jupyter Notebook 6.1.4

 ## Results:
-- The district summary saw a decrease in the average math score (-.1%), % passing math (-.2%), % passing reading (-.1%), and % overall passing (-.3%).
+- How is the district summary affected?
+The district summary saw a decrease in the average math score (-.1%), % passing math (-.2%), % passing reading (-.1%), and % overall passing (-.3%).
 Both new and old district summaries are below.

 ### New District Summary
 ![District_Summary_(New)](Resources/New_District_Summary_DF.png)